 Filing In Time and With the Right Information

 The days immediately following a workplace accident can be very stressful, which makes it easy to forget to file your work accident report in a timely manner.
-However, to make sure you are approved for workers’ comp, you need to submit your report as soon as possible.
-You will usually only be allowed thirty days following your injury to file your claim and apply for workers’ comp.
+However, to make sure you are approved for workers’ compensation, you need to submit your report as soon as possible.
+You will usually only be allowed thirty days following your injury to file your claim and apply for workers’ compensation.

 In addition to filing your report as quickly as possible, you need to make sure that it contains the right information.
 First, you need to include when, where and how your accident occurred.
 You should also detail any other employees who were involved.
 Next, you need to explain how extensive your injuries are and what body parts have been affected.
 Lastly, you must detail any medical treatments you’ve received for your injuries.